Docker compose

 Official download: https://www.docker.com/products/docker-desktop/

-After downloading the configuration file manually, you can start digiRunner.
-You may preview or modify the config file as needed.
+Download the configuration file, start digiRunner, and preview or modify the file as needed.

-Download the file from the link below and save it to your computer.
+Download the Docker Compose YAML file and save it to your computer.

-Open your terminal and navigate (cd) to the directory containing the docker-compose.yml file, then run:
+1. Open a terminal and navigate (cd) to the directory containing the docker-compose.yml file.

 This command will read the docker-compose.yml in the current directory and start all services in the background.

-After deployment, follow these steps to verify the services and log in to the admin console.
+After deploying digiRunner, verify that all services are running and log in to the admin console.

 Check Container Status

-Run the command below in the same directory as your file:
+1. Run the following command in the directory containing the docker-compose.yml file:

-Make sure the digirunner-open-source-dgr-1 container shows a Start time in the STATUS field.
+1. Make sure the digirunner-open-source-dgr-1 container shows Up (with running time) in the STATUS field.

 First-Time Login to Admin Console